 - Garlic (I use already minced)

-- Instant pot or pressure cooker (this is the one I have)
+- Instant pot or pressure cooker – I have a 6 quart

 - Spaghetti sauce (1 jar bottled pasta sauce of your choice) or you can make homemade Instant Pot spaghetti sauce

 Instant Pot Spaghetti Jar Sauce